mrkhorasani/AZ-900/README.md

          2.3.
 No runtime management (Patching is done automatically)
    3. Container Orchestrator(like Azure container services which coupled with docker, Amazon Elastic container services and google container engine and google Kubernetes engine)
    4. Big Data: We have a built cluster under this category.
 It's more like a warehouse, which just needs to specify related parameters such as "Size and Type" to get it up and running quickly.
 We have an interface to interact with this platform on certain tools to monitor the help.
 Monitoring and Patching is also the vendor's responsibility.
 Some examples of Big  Data services are Azure Data Lake, Microsoft HDInsight, Amazon REDSHIFT, AWS EMR"Elastic MapReduce", and Google's Big Table.
-## SaaS(Software as a Service)
+## SaaS
-This is a method of software delivery typically with an annual or monthly subscription fee, like Office 365, Gmail, Salesforce CRM, etc.
+Software as a Service is a method of software delivery.
+Typically, with an annual or monthly subscription fee, like Office 365, Gmail, Salesforce CRM, etc.
 ## Azure Regions
-Microsoft Azure data centers are located around the world, these data centers are organized and made available to end users by region.
-Each region is a geographical area on the planet containing at least one, but potentially multiple data centers.
+Microsoft Azure data centers are situated worldwide and are organized by region to provide access to end users.
+Each region is a geographical area on the planet that houses at least one, but potentially multiple data centers.
 Azure has more global regions than any other cloud provider as of today.
 Azure is available in 42 regions worldwide, with more than 12 additional regions planned and announced.
 ### Azure Special Region